Azure-Samples/Azure-Stack-Hub-Foundation-Core/Tools/readme.md

     > - Create-QuotaPlanOffer.ps1 - example of automating the creation of quotas/plans/offers
     > - Create-Secure Operator Custom Role - steps to create an customer Operator RBAC role without rights to take ownership of user subscriptions
     > - GetDiskHealthPerNode.ps1 - script to check health of disks via admin ARM endpoint
+    > - APIqueryusingPS.ps1 - example of using PS to pull API queries for Alerts